Arash-11/personal-site/src/content/blog/fsm-regex.md

 title: Finite automata and regular expressions
 postSlug: fsm-regex
 featured: false
-description: A closer look at the computer science theory behind regular expressions.
+description: A primer on the computer science theory behind regular expressions.
 ---

 I recently got curious about the inner workings of regular expression engines (the code that executes your regexes) and especially the computer science theory behind regular expressions themselves.
 So I decided to dig deeper into them by taking a fundamentals-first/bottom-up approach and writing down my learnings in the form of this blog post; kind of like a more polished version of my notes that, if still not useful for anyone else, I can at least come back to in the future.